 This guideline provides brief, point-of-care recommendations for screening, assessment and management of cancer-related pain in adults.
-It focuses on chronic pain due to cancer, rather than pain caused by cancer treatments.
-It includes recommendations on pharmacological and non-pharmacological management and on education.
+It focuses on chronic pain rather than acute pain caused by cancer treatments or pain in cancer survivors (which is best addressed by referral to a specialist pain medicine physicians).
+Future work is planned to develop guidelines for management of acute pain in people with cancer.

+The current guideline includes recommendations on pharmacological and non-pharmacological management and patient awareness and self-management in adults.
 It should not be used as a guide to pain management in children with cancer.